12 Sep Federal and State Tax Relief during Natural Disasters

 State Extensions to File Tax Returns

 Texas Comptroller Glenn Hegar announced that taxpayers in declared disaster areas affected by Hurricane Harvey can postpone paying state taxes while they recover from storm-related losses.
-Extension requests are handled on a case-by-case basis and may take place up to 90 days for a business affected by a declared disaster.
+Extension requests are handled on a case-by-case basis and may be granted for up to 90 days for a business affected by a declared disaster.
 A hotline has been created to receive extension requests from taxpayers.

 In addition, Texas law exempts certain recovery-related expenses from sales tax, including the cost of labor to repair storm-damaged, nonresidential property, including office buildings and stores (although labor charges must be separately stated on the repair bill), and services used to restore storm-damaged tangible personal property, including dry cleaning of clothing and draperies, rug and carpet cleaning, and appliance repairs regardless of whether the property is residential or commercial.